Badalona giants

+Overview

 The Giants are big and heavy figures made of wood, plaster and carton and typically represents historical prominent figures like kings, princess, counts or mythological beings.
 It is traditional that giants dance in important events or in the festivals of the city where they belong.
-It is a Catalan tradition but there are Giants in Belgium, France, Spain, Germany and other countries, too.
+It is a Catalan tradition but there are Giants in Belgium, France, Spain, Germany and other countries.

-As previously noted, in Badalona there are 8 giants: Anastasi and Maria (they were made in 1858) which are the oldest giants from the city; Jeroni and Badamar (from 1946); Ferrer de Gualbes and Elionor de Santcliment (from 1970), and Ripal and Brunel·la del Mar, the newests giants (from 1982).
+In Badalona there are 8 giants: Anastasi and Maria (they were made in 1858) which are the oldest giants from the city; Jeroni and Badamar (from 1946); Ferrer de Gualbes and Elionor de Santcliment (from 1970), and Ripal and Brunel·la del Mar, the newests giants (from 1982).